 Players can inflict similar effects with the Irradiate spell or the Plutonium Sword.
 Wretched stars and corrupters can also cause temporary bad mutations, which will gradually disappear as the player gains experience.

 Tips & Tricks

-- Malmutate is a line of sight-targeted spell, rather than smite-targeted.
+- Malmutate requires a line of fire, rather than being smite-targeted.
 If you do not have mutation resistance, do your best to take cover until you can either get away or kill the caster.
 Any method of breaking line of effect will work -- teleporting away, reading a scroll of fog, ducking around a corner, ducking behind summons, ducking behind other monsters...
 As long as the caster cannot target you, your genetics are safe.